YusofBandar/LEDMatrixSim/README.md

 # LEDMatrixSim
 LED Matrix that written in Javascript and Java to allow quick and easy testing of a LED matrix without any hardware.
 The code comes with a simple platformer, character can move and fire, as well as a world scrolling.

+This project was built in conjunction with a Raspberry Pi [Sense Hat](https://www.raspberrypi.org/products/sense-hat/) Workshop, allowing teams to easily work together.

 <p align="center">
 <img align="center" src="https://github.com/Air92/Project-CAD/blob/master/Documents/Air92%20Images/Logo.PNG"/>
  </p>